hoho/conkitty/README.md

 ## Unescaped strings

-A string like `"&nbsp;"` will produce `&amp;nbsp;` in resulting DOM.
-To put unescaped text to resulting DOM, enclose string in triple quotes.
-Note that markup inside triple quotes should be valid.
+A string like `"&nbsp;"` will produce `&amp;nbsp;` in the result.
+To put an unescaped text to the result, enclose a string in triple quotes.
+Note that the markup inside triple quotes should be valid.

 **Good**